 Term 1 starting 3 April 2018.

 A 2018 trip.
-In autumn go with DoC experts as we travel by helicopter, 4-wheel-drive, mountain bike and on foot into the wetlands and braided rivers of Ō Tū Wharekai.
+In autumn go with DOC experts as we travel by 4-wheel-drive and on foot into the wetlands and braided rivers of Ō Tū Wharekai.
 Get up close to its fauna and flora to discover how its birds, insects, reptiles and plants are uniquely-adapted to surviving in such a tough place.
-With local iwi, find out about interventions for native and endemic species to enable their populations to be sustainable.
+With local iwi, find out about traditional harvesting and greenstone trails.
 Note: weather and other factors out of our control may influence activities during this field trip.

-Technology twists - electric fishing, measuring water quality, trapping pests using motion-sensor cameras.
+Technology twists - measuring water quality, monitoring the presence of pests using motion-sensor cameras.